fullstackedorg/workspace/docs/Test/Introduction.md

 - **nyc/c8** for the code coverage

-Three types of tests will allow you to test different aprts of your web app :
+Three types of tests will allow you to test different parts of your web app :

 - **End-2-end** tests allows to make sure the UI is functional and it tests the web app as a whole.

-- **Integration** tests will test your servers and data logic throughout all your `docker-compose` services.
+- **Integration** tests will test your servers and data logic with all your `docker-compose` services.

 - **Unit** tests is simply to test methods.